serverless/examples/aws-node-container-snapstart/README.md

 ## What to keep in mind

 - **Uniqueness.** Everything at module scope is captured once and shared by every restored environment.
 Do not create random seeds, unique IDs or cached credentials during initialization; create them inside the handler.
 See [Handling uniqueness with Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart-uniqueness.html).
 - **Cost.** AWS bills a cached snapshot per published version for runtimes other than Java.
-This example sets `versionFunctions: false` so each deploy deletes the superseded version; with the default, every deploy would retain another billed snapshot.
+SnapStart always publishes a version; `versionFunctions` only decides whether superseded versions are kept.
+This example sets it to `false` so a deploy that publishes a new version deletes the previous one; with the default, each such deploy would retain another billed snapshot.
 See [Cost of retained versions](https://www.serverless.com/framework/docs/providers/aws/guide/functions#cost-of-retained-versions).
 - **Limits.** SnapStart cannot be combined with provisioned concurrency, EFS, S3 Files, or ephemeral storage above 512 MB.

 ## Remove